 (WASHINGTON, DC) May 24, 2022—The American Veterinary Medical Association (AVMA) announced that veterinarian Dr. Mariah Lancaster of Massachusetts has been selected to participate in the 2023-2024 AVMA Fellowship Program.

 Through the AVMA Fellowship Program, Dr. Lancaster will serve as a full-time scientific advisor in a congressional office or committee.
-Utilizing her veterinary expertise, she will work with lawmakers on Capitol Hill to shape and influence legislation across a variety of policy issues.
+Utilizing their veterinary expertise, they will work with lawmakers on Capitol Hill to shape and influence legislation across a variety of policy issues.

 "Dr. Lancaster's opportunity to work directly with lawmakers on Capitol Hill and gain valuable knowledge about the legislative process represents a core belief of the AVMA – the veterinary community must be heard when public policy decisions impacting animal welfare and the veterinary profession are being made," said Dr. Lori Teller, AVMA President.
 "As veterinarians, we play an essential role in the health of animals, humans, and the environment.
 The AVMA is pleased to know that this unique perspective will be amplified in Congress by veterinarians like Dr. Lancaster."

-Most recently, Dr. Lancaster worked as an emergency and general practice relief veterinarian in Washington, DC, and her home state of Massachusetts.
-She also interned for the Ocean State Veterinary Specialists in Rhode Island and the Clinic for the Rehabilitation of Wildlife in Florida.
+Most recently, Dr. Lancaster worked as an emergency and general practice relief veterinarian in Washington, DC, and their home state of Massachusetts.
+They also interned for the Ocean State Veterinary Specialists in Rhode Island and the Clinic for the Rehabilitation of Wildlife in Florida.

 Dr. Lancaster received a Bachelor of Sciences degree from the University of Massachusetts Amherst in 2013.
-In 2017, she received her Doctor of Veterinary Medicine degree from the Tufts Cummings School of Veterinary Medicine.
+In 2017, they received their Doctor of Veterinary Medicine degree from the Tufts Cummings School of Veterinary Medicine.